usertakenname/whisper-wins-backend/README.md

 ## Setup
+In order to run the server, you need have the latest version of [Python](https://www.python.org/downloads/) and its module `flask` installed.

-Make sure to have the latest version of `suave-geth` installed properly and can run it locally.
-You can find help on how to get there [here](https://suave-alpha.flashbots.net/tutorials/run-suave).
+For running a local SUAVE devnet, make sure to have a version of `suave-geth` installed properly and added to your path.
+You can find help on how to get there [here](https://suave-alpha.flashbots.net/tutorials/run-suave). <br/>
+<span style="color: red;">**Important**: As we are dependent on an encryption precompile, you have to build `suave-geth` from source using [this](https://github.com/jonasgebele/suave-geth.git) repository!</span>

 To compile the contracts you need to run `forge build`.
 To be able to do that you might need to install [Foundry](https://getfoundry.sh).
 See the [book](https://book.getfoundry.sh/getting-started/installation.html) for instructions on how to install and use Foundry.

-## Genereally startup procedure:
+In order to run our go files, you will need a `go` version of atleast 1.23.1.
+Help on how to install can be found [here](https://go.dev/doc/install) and on how to update an existing version can be found [here](https://gist.github.com/nikhita/432436d570b89cab172dcf2894465753).

+## General deployment procedure on a local SUAVE devnet:
+This section explains how to deploy and interact with a smart contract on your local SUAVE-chain.
+In the following section, you'll find a concrete example demonstrating how to do this with the *SealedAuction* contract.

-### **Start your local suave chain:**
+1. **Start your local suave chain:**
 ```bash
 suave-geth --suave.dev --suave.eth.external-whitelist='*'
 ```

-### **Compile the contracts:**
+2. **Compile the contracts:**
 ```bash
 forge build
 ```

-### **Deploy the necessary contracts:**
+3. **Deploy the necessary contracts:**
 ```bash
 suave-geth spell deploy <file.sol>:<contract-name>
 ```

-### **Call functions of the deployed contracts:**
+4. **Call functions of the deployed contracts [with confidential input]:**
 ```bash
 suave-geth spell conf-request [--confidential-input <input-data>] <contract-address> '<function-name(<argument-type-list>)>' '(<argument-list>)'
 ```

-## Get SealedAuction running:
+## How to get a SealedAuction running:
+To deploy and interact with a SealedAuction, simply copy the following terminal commands:

+1. Start the python server: `python3 server/server.py`
-1. Start your local suave chain: `suave-geth --suave.dev --suave.eth.external-whitelist='*'`
+2. Start local chain: `suave-geth --suave.dev --suave.eth.external-whitelist='*'`
-2. Compile the contracts: `forge build`
+3. Compile the contracts: `forge build`
-3. Deploy the necessary contracts: `suave-geth spell deploy SealedAuction.sol:SealedAuction` (Note: scan the generated opout for the address of the deployed contract)
+4. Deploy the contract: `suave-geth spell deploy SealedAuction.sol:SealedAuction` <br/> (<span style="color: red;">Important:</span> Scan the generated output for the address of the deployed contract and insert it in the next step)
-4. Set up the rpc endpoints for the both Sepolia and Toliman:

-- `suave-geth spell conf-request <contract-address> 'registerRPCOffchain(uint256,string)' '(33626250, https://rpc.toliman.suave.flashbots.net)'`
-- `suave-geth spell conf-request --confidential-input https://sepolia.infura.io/v3/93302e94e89f41afafa250f8dce33086 <contract-address> 'registerRPCOffchain(uint256)' '(11155111)'`

 5. Get your L1-bidding address with: `suave-geth spell conf-request <contract-address> 'getBiddingAddress()'`
-6. You can now prepare and sign a L1-bid and send it as conf-input in a conf-request to the `'placeBid()'` method of the deployed contract.
+6. You can now place a bid by sending Sepolia ETH to your L1-bidding address.
-7. When the auction has ended, call `'revealBidders()'` to display all bidding-addresses and `'endAuction()'` to move the funds accordingly.
+7. Once the auction has ended, you can call `'revealBidders()'` to reveal all bidding addresses by adjusting the line of step 5 (the revealing is done automatically by the server).
+Depending on whether you have lost or won the bid, you can then use `'refundBid()'` or `'transferNFT()'` accordingly.

 ## Run main.go
 1. Check if go is installed ```go version```